desikazone/ML-Prediction-Assignment-Writeup/README.md

 pml_testing1    <-pml_testing[cln2]#keep column names present in cln2 vector
 levels(pml_testing1$cvtd_timestamp)<-levels(train_cln3$cvtd_timestamp)#this step is included since R throws an error while predicting due to difference in levels of training and test data
 ```
-4. Next stage is model building.
+4.Next stage is model building.
 Two models are build one is prediction with Decision tree and the other with Random Forest.
 Confusion matrix is obtained to check the accuracy of both the models built.
 Model with high accuracy is shortlisted for the final prediction.
 ```{r}
 ##############Prediction using Decision Tree############
 dtree_fit<-rpart(classe~.,method="class",data=train_cln3)